shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-untargeted-segment-performance-report.md

 description: Learn about the Buyer Untargeted Segment Performance report that offers insights on the non-targeted segment performance in your advertising campaigns.
 ---

-# Buyer Untargeted Segment Performance report in Microsoft Invest
+# Microsoft Invest - Buyer Untargeted Segment Performance report

 This report provides buyers with segment performance across multiple ad campaigns and advertisers over untargeted segments.
 This allows you to: